-Scholarship and bursary applications for entry into the 2021 school year are CLOSED.
+Scholarship and bursary applications for entry into the 2022 school year are OPEN and will close at 4pm Thursday 15 April, 2021.

 All scholarship and bursary applications must be accompanied by a complete online Admissions Application Form and a full student CV for admission into King's College.